dombegi/dogyun/_pages/team.md

 ---
 layout: profiles
-permalink: /people/
+permalink: /team/
-title: people
+title: team
 description: members of the lab or group
-nav: false
+nav: true
-nav_order: 7
+nav_order: 2

 profiles:
   # if you want to include more than one profile, just replicate the following block